vbrandl/dotfiles/README.md

 ## License

 This software is hereby released into the public domain.
 That means you can do whatever you want with it without restriction.
-See `LICENSE.md` for details.
+See `LICENSE` for details.

-That being said, I would appreciate it if you could maintain a link back to Dotbot (or this repository) to help other people discover Dotbot.